saadaouad/hugo-blog/content/post/never-stop-learning.md

 ### **Never stop learning**

-They never show that, they never teach that in school, you get your degree and then you work from 9am to 5pm, you go to the home, No!
-Every good engineer, i guarantee you they go home, they work, they study, so that when it comes time to learn new things, they know all about it already.
+They never show that, they never teach that in school, you get your degree and then you work from 9am to 5pm, you go to the home...
+No!
+Every good engineer I guarantee you they go home they work they study so that when it comes time to learn new things they know all about it already.
-And that, to me, is my road to mastery for any sort of technology.
+And that to me is my road to mastery for any sort of technology.

 ***"The more I learn, the more I realize how much I don't know."*** - Albert Einstein